CDRH/datura/docs/4_developers/saxon.md

 Now you and others may run `saxon (arguments)` from anywhere on your system to save typing and run Saxon within scripts.

 If you get an error about locating a Java Runtime, this is probably because macOS no longer comes installed with a Java Runtime Environment.
-Download the latest stable version of the open-source Java Development Kit from https://jdk.java.net/.
+Run `brew install java`.

 ## Reference